Why archive

 - Show your work when a sponsor asks what ran on stream.

-What Twitch's own tools do not do
+What Twitch's own tools don't do

 Browser-based scrapers also break often, and many ask you to install risky software.
 The boring, durable answer is your own storage with an automatic uploader, so the full file leaves Twitch before the timer runs out.